AccelNA/timeLogs/security.md

 For implementing JWT system in this application, we are following the steps from a node package which is named as [jwt simple](https://www.npmjs.com/package/jwt-simple).
 First we need to install these package in to this application.

 **_npm install jwt-simple_**

+Next step is, you need to login with your creadentials.
+In this time, authentication is checked with login details.
+If authentication is success then it will return success message with some user details.
+The login operation is carried in this [file](https://github.com/AccelNA/timeLogs/blob/master/Web/js/RESTService/Get.js).
+Here a function name _authGet_ handling all these operation.